akapur/pyiqfeed/README.md

 Homebrew, Macports, or Fink and then install IQFeed inside that.
-The Mac Download of IQFeed is basically just a CodeWeavers Wine "bottled" version of IQFeed, not a native Mac version and because it's been "bottled", passing arguments to IQFeed at startup is "complicated".
+The Mac Download of IQFeed is basically just a CodeWeavers Wine "bottled" version of IQFeed, not a native Mac version and because it's been "bottled", passing arguments to IQFeed at startup is complicated.
 This library assumes that you have installed Wine and then IQFeed and are not using DTN's Mac download.
 If you choose to use the DTN package, things will still work but you will have to startup IQFeed yourself and pass it parameters like the App Name,